 POJO Class Bindings and Factory Classes

-Factory classes allow you to delegate object construction to another class.
-In this case, your factory class must have a static method called
+Factory class allow you to delegate object construction to another class.
+In this case, your factory class must have static method called

 create that returns the object you want to instantiate.

 This document assumes the reader is familiar with the Anypoint™ DataMapper Transformer.
 Consult the [DataMapper User Guide and Reference] document for details.
 For a listing of all available tools in DataMapper, consult [DataMapper Visual Reference].